Structure of Kerr black hole spacetimes in Weyl conformal gravity: Establishing causal structure

 Lastly, \textit{cosmological horizons} separate $\mathrm{T}$ regions from $\mathrm{S}^+$ regions as $r$ is increased $(\mathrm{T} \rightarrow \mathrm{S}^+)$.
 Such cosmological horizons are found in spacetimes with de Sitter backgrounds.

 Both cosmological and Cauchy horizons can be thought of as being generated by an effective \textit{repulsive} effect.
-Cosmological horizons generate a background $\mathrm{S}^+$ region.
+Cosmological horizons generate an $\mathrm{S}^+$ region exterior (at greater $r)$ to them.
 Meanwhile, Cauchy horizons can be thought to \textit{carve out} a $\mathrm{T}$ region within an otherwise fully $\mathrm{S}^-$ region.
 This \textit{repulsion} is how charge and spin in GR Reissner-Nordstrom and GR Kerr black holes generate an inner $\mathrm{T}$ region not present in GR Schwarzschild black holes.

 The CG Kerr spacetimes we shall be exploring will mainly be characterized by the presence or absence of three horizons for $r \geq 0$.
 These are the inner horizon $\mathrm{H}_{\mathrm{I}}$, outer horizon $\mathrm{H}_{\mathrm{O}}$, and the outermost cosmological horizon $\mathrm{H}_{\mathrm{C}}$.